- Scientists and physicians who hold or are candidates for an MD, PhD, ScD or equivalent professional degree are eligible.

 - The ECTRIMS Research Fellowship is a research-focused experience.
 Prospective fellows must identify and present a cogent basic, clinical or applied research project to be undertaken during the fellowship period, in collaboration with the fellowship mentor at the host institution.

-- Applicants pursuing a research fellowship experience in any MS-related research topic (basic, applied or clinical, in any relevant specialty area) will be considered.
+- Applicants pursuing a research fellowship experience in any MS-related research topic (basic, applied or clinical, in any relevant speciality area) will be considered.

 - The fellowship period will be spent in a European research laboratory or clinic focused on problems associated with MS.